furkantanriover/FurkanTanriover/README.md

 ### 👨‍💻 About Me :
 - 👋 I’m @FurkanTanriover
-- 👀 I’m working as a Software Engineer and contributing frontend for building web application
+- 👀 I’m working as a Software Engineer and contributing frontend for building web application and mobile application
 - 🌱 I’m currently learning web and mobile technologies
 - 🚀 2023 Goals: More application development and proficiency on technologies